Let’s talk about health and self-care.

-In these last few weeks a couple of people have mentioned that I am always up beat and strong.
-I recognise why they are saying this but the truth is sometimes I’m down and at times I feel insecure and weak.
+In these last few weeks, a couple of people have mentioned that I am always upbeat and strong.
+I recognise why they are saying this but the truth is sometimes I’m down just like everyone else.

 To be fair, I very seldom allow myself to be so mentally fatigued that I suffer but that wasn’t always the case.

 Further in this blog, I will share my exact formula for maintaining my physical, mental, and emotional health but first, let’s look at health itself.

 “the state of being free from illness or injury”.